LTUC/SSH-Github/README.md

 # SSH-Github

-An  guide on how to add an SSH key to your github account
+A  guide on how to add an SSH key to your github account.
+[Original Author](https://github.com/ahmad-swedani)

 ___